josh-lauer/docker-web/README.md

 **Important:** Assure that the script is idempotent.
 That means if executed multiple times it does not change the result.
 Also keep in mind that the script is executed on each boot and before the web server nginx is started.

+For more information see https://index.docker.io/u/imightbeinatree/webapp/ and the source code under https://github.com/imightbeinatree/docker-webapp

+Forked From:

 For more information see https://index.docker.io/u/networld/docker-webapp/ and the source code under https://github.com/networld-to/docker-webapp